VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/docs/victoriametrics/vmbackupmanager.md

      vmbackupmanager address to perform API requests (default "http://127.0.0.1:8300") -backupInterval duration
      Interval between backups.
-If set to 0 interval is set to 1h if hourly backups are enabled and 24h otherwise -concurrency int
+If set to 0 interval is set to 1h if hourly backups are enabled and 24h otherwise -backupScheduleTimezone string
+     Timezone to use for scheduling daily, weekly and monthly backups.
+Example: 'America/New_York', 'Europe/London', 'Asia/Tokyo' (default "UTC")
+  -concurrency int
      The number of concurrent workers.
 Higher concurrency may reduce backup duration (default 10) -configFilePath string